Milstein schemes and antithetic multilevel Monte Carlo sampling for delay McKean-Vlasov equations and interacting particle systems

 where $\delta_{x}$ denotes the Dirac measure at point $x$ and, for $\mathbb{S}_N:= \lbrace 1, \ldots, N \rbrace$, $(X^{i,N})_{i \in \mathbb{S}_N}$ (a so-called \textit{interacting particle system}) is the solution to the $\mathbb{R}^{dN}$-dimensional SDE

-with $X_{0}^{i,N} = X_0^{i}$.
-Here, $W^{i}$ and $X_{0}^{i}$, $i \in \mathbb{S}_N$, are independent Brownian motions (also independent of $W$) and i.~i.~d.\ random initial values with $\mathcal{L}_{X^{i}(0)} = \mathcal{L}_{X(0)}$, respectively.
+{with $X_{0}^{i,N} = \xi^{i}$.
+Here, $W^{i}$ and $\xi^{i}$, for $i \in \mathbb{S}_N$, are independent Brownian motions (also independent of $W$) and i.~i.~d.\ copies of $\xi$, respectively}.
 We will be able to refer to \cite{CGR} for an approximation result, referred to as \textit{propagation of chaos}, in the delay setting.
 In a next step, one typically needs to introduce a reasonable time-stepping method to discretise the particle system $(X^{i,N})_{i \in \mathbb{S}_N}$ over some finite time horizon $[0,T]$.
 This second step is the focus of the present work.

 The literature on higher-order numerical schemes (i.e., beyond the basic Euler--Maruyama method of order 1/2) for classical delay SDEs is sparse and restricted to Lipschitz continuous coefficients.
 In \cite{HUMY}, the strong convergence of a Milstein scheme for point-delay SDEs was proven using an It\^{o} formula for so-called tame functions and techniques from anticipative calculus.
 For the analysis of a Milstein scheme without relying on methods from anticipative calculus, we refer to \cite{KPS}.
 To the best of our knowledge, there is no published Milstein scheme for classical point-delay SDEs where the coefficients have super-linear growth.